NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Core/1.1.3/Index.page.md

 The non functional requirements apply to all APIs designed to receive requests from BaRS.
 This includes sender systems receiving asynchronous responses and feedback, as well as receiving systems.
 All items detailed will be adhered to.

-For more detail please visit the {{pagelink:core-NFR-1.1.3, text: Non Functional Requirements section}}
+For more detail please visit the {{pagelink:core-NFR-1.1.3, text: Non Functional Requirements}} section.

 <hr>
 <br>

-# Standard Patterns for BaRS Operations
+# Standard Pattern - Composite Messages
 Most implementations of the BaRS that are applying the standard to support a particular use case or operational workflow will follow the same basic set of foundational operations with little deviation.

 In order to establish a guarantee of compatibility between different solutions compliant with the standard, **all** implementations **must** support all the underlying foundational operations and patterns.

-For more detail please visit the {{pagelink:Core-StandardPattern-1.1.3, text: Standard Patterns for BaRS Operations section}}
+For more detail please visit the {{pagelink:Core-StandardPattern-1.1.3, text: Standard Pattern - Composite Messages}} section.

 <hr>
 <br>